 I don't wear a watch.

-My father wore a timex that he bought at the local drugstore.
+My father wore a Timex that he bought at the local drugstore.

-Your father's what?
+Your father's watch.

 Right.